CarlosSchaapGarcia/TAPP_Datalogging_2.4/README.md

 The system consists of three main components:

-1. **Firmware (ESP8266)**: Continuously monitors analog voltage from a connected sensor.
-Detects chip insertion, stabilizes readings, calculates battery percentage, and sends data to the backend via HTTP POST.
+1. **Firmware (Arduino UNO)**: Continuously monitors analog voltage from a connected sensor.
+Detects chip insertion and sends the data to backend.
-2. **Backend (Node.js/Fastify)**: Provides a REST API for receiving NFC scans and battery measurements.
-Stores data in PostgreSQL with NFC-chip associations.
+2. **Backend (PostgreSQL, Java)**: Communicates with Aduino board and stores the data in PostgreSQL with NFC-chip associations.
-3. **NFC Reader (Python)**: Reads NFC tags and sends IDs to the backend for chip identification.
+3. **NFC Reader (Java)**: Reads NFC tags and sends IDs to the backend for chip identification.

 ### Data Flow
-- NFC reader scans chip and sends ID to `/api/nfc`
+- NFC reader scans chip and sends ID to java backend
-- ESP8266 detects chip insertion (voltage > 1.0V)
+- Arduino reads the voltage of the battery
-- ESP8266 takes voltage readings and sends to `/api/battery`
+- Battery voltage is sent to the backend via COM port
 - Backend associates measurement with last scanned NFC ID
 - Data is stored in PostgreSQL database
-- API endpoints allow fetching logged measurements
+- Dashboard fetches the data and displays it to the user

 ## Prerequisites

 - **Docker & Docker Compose**: [Install Docker](https://docs.docker.com/get-docker/)
-- **Python 3.10+** and `pip` if you want to run the NFC reader on the host
 - **Arduino IDE**: [Download here](https://www.arduino.cc/en/software) (for ESP8266 firmware)
-- **ESP8266 Board** (e.g., ESP-12 or NodeMCU) with voltage sensor connected to A0 pin
+- **Arduino Uno** with voltage sensor connected to A0 pin
 - **NFC Reader Hardware** (optional, for full NFC integration)
-- **Python Version** [Install Lower Python Version](https://www.python.org/downloads/release/python-3110/) due to library issues
-- Same WiFi network for ESP8266 and server

 ## Installation